delfiramirez/Russell-blogger-template/README.md

 1.- Login to your Blogger Admin account.

-2.- Go to Template > Browse your XML template file > Click on Upload button.
+2.- Go to Template > Browse this XML template file > Click on Upload button.

 3.- Customize.